 - Access discounts.
 Australia’s pet insurance market is relatively small and competitive.
 Many insurers extend discounts to new customers.

 - Utilise routine care.
-The total limits on your routine care allowance will often exceed your cost.
+The total limits on your routine care allowance can often exceed your cost.
 You can save money by using its full limits each year on benefits such as teeth cleaning, which also helps your pet stay healthy and reduces the odds of it needing more expensive treatments later.

 The complex nature of animal health needs and the differences between policies mean it’s often a good idea to consult your vet before deciding on any one option.
 Where possible, you should do this before your puppy or kitten is eight weeks old, so you’re ready to find cover as soon as you can.